 Welcome to the Department of Food Science and Human Nutrition at Michigan State University.
 We invite you to explore our web site and discover our nationally recognized academic, research and outreach programs.
 Our department is home to 36 faculty, 51 graduate students and nearly 600 undergraduate students.
 Our faculty and staff are active in research to solve contemporary issues in food production, quality and safety, as well as nutrient function and applications to health and chronic disease prevention.
 We are committed to excellence and the application of knowledge and expertise in classrooms, laboratories and communities.
 Tour our updated research and educational facilities and do not forget to try the world-class ice cream and cheese available through our MSU Dairy Store!

 Our Mission: To assure the effective development of people through creation and dissemination of relevant food and nutrition knowledge targeted at societal needs.

 The FSHN Dept offers Bachelor of Science degree programs in 3 areas: dietetics, food science, and nutritional sciences.

 Dietetics - Dietetics undergraduates in this ACEND-accredited program can expect to gain knowledge in foods and nutrition and to develop expertise in nutritional assessment and care, as well as in food service management systems.
-Additionally, students can explore special interest through elective courses and extracurricular activities.

 Food Science - Food science graduates of this IFT-approved program use cutting-edge technology to develop new food products, add value to raw food commodities, and improve the quality and safety of foods.